learnlatex/learnlatex.github.io/en/lesson-10.md

 here:

 - `\mathrm`: roman (upright)
-- `\mathit`: forced-italic
+- `\mathit`: italic spaced as 'text'
 - `\mathbf`: boldface
 - `\mathsf`: sanserif
 - `\mathtt`: monospaced (typewriter)
+- `\mathbb`: double-stuck ('blackboard bold')

-Each of these takes characters as an argument, so for example we might write a matrix as
+Each of these takes Latin letters as an argument, so for example we might write a matrix as

 ```latex
 \documentclass{article}